 If you aren’t stuck to the summer months then there are plenty of great options.
 January is historically the quietest month at the resort but often brings many attraction refurbishments.
 February and March are the same albeit with slightly higher crowds (especially around President’s Day and late March).
 Typically, California Adventure has a Food & Wine Festival in late March that I wouldn’t plan a specific trip for but it is a nice perk.

-Late April and May are good times to go as the weather heats up and the crowds aren’t bad.
+Late April and May are good times to go as the weather heats up and the crowds aren’t bad although 2019 will see a large ‘Star Wars’ bump.
 The same goes with September and early October.
 Come September, Halloween decorations go up and Disneyland hosts a Halloween Party a few nights a week.
 The crowds start to ramp up as it gets closer to Halloween and some schools go on fall break.
 November and December transition to Christmas decorations and the crowds are high around the holidays.
 Still, the parks arguably look the best at that time with beautiful decorations.

-Ultimately, I recommend going in early May, September or early December.
+Ultimately, I recommend going in early May, September (if you care about Star Wars) or early December.
 Most of the attractions will be open at those points, the crowds are not extremely high, and Christmas decorations in December are an added bonus.
 If you are trying to plan your trip around a holiday then check out our post about the pros and cons of visiting the parks on each holiday.

 We have a few thoughts on this in our recent What Does a Disneyland Vacation Cost post.
 With Disneyland residing in Southern California, there are a number of airports that you can fly into – namely Orange County (John Wayne) Airport, Long Beach Airport or LAX.
 A little further away from Disneyland is San Diego International or Burbank Airport.